Healthcare staffing trends to watch in 2026

 Other AI tools, such as automated worker surveillance and management (AWSM) systems and clinical decision support systems (CDSS), are more controversial with nursing staff.

-National Nurses United (NNU) conducted a survey of over 2,300 registered nurses about the use of AI tools in the workplace.
+National Nurses United (NNU) surveyed over 2,300 registered nurses about the use of AI tools in the workplace.
 Here are a few highlights:

-• Problems with AI patient-acuity measurements: Nearly 70 percent of RNs whose workplace utilizes this type of tool reported their own clinical assessments don’t match the tool’s assessment.
+• Problems with AI patient-acuity measurements: Nearly 70% of RNs whose workplace utilizes this type of tool reported that their own clinical assessments don’t match the tool’s assessment.

 • Problems with AI shift handoff automation: Almost half of RNs whose workplace utilizes automated handoffs claimed these reports don’t match their own assessments.